 Japan is a country of islands and steep valleys.
-Dams play a significant role in the in Japanese society as they are built primarily to control floods, supply water, and generate hydroelectric power.
+Dams play a significant role in Japanese society as they are built primarily to control floods, supply water, and generate hydroelectric power.
 A dam is an embankment built to hold back water and raise its level, framing a store used to produce power or as a water supply.
 Japan boasts of about 500,000 dams out of which 3,000 are considered “major dams.”
 The tallest dam in Japan is among the 100 tallest dams in the world at number 54.

 The Tallest Dams in Japan

 The Kurobe Dam is the tallest dam in Japan at 610 feet high.
 The dam is built on Kurobe River in Japan’s Toyama Prefecture.
 Kurobe Dam had a variable-radius arch design and took seven years to build until 1963.
 The dam has a total capacity of 161,563.121 acre-feet and creates the Kurobe Lake.
 Japan spent about 51.3 billion yen in the construction that saw the loss of 171 lives as it was a somewhat challenging engineering process.
 The dam is a huge tourist attraction especially from late June all the way to October.
 Since its construction, Kurobe Dam has been supporting the Kurobe No. 4 power station which is operated by the Kansai Electric Power Company.
 The power station generates about 1 billion kilowatt-hours annually.